 Because the workplace is an unpredictable environment, employees are often exposed to frightening or potentially dangerous incidents.
 Examples include nearly falling from a great height, witnessing a workplace accident, or escaping a fire, etc. The list of traumatic events that are possible at the workplace is endless.

 In North Carolina, persons suffering from PTSD (or other mental injuries) that arise out of a workplace incident are generally entitled to workers compensation benefits.
-If you have suffered a mental injury as a result of a workplace incident, contact a Charlotte Workers Compensation attorney today to recieve a free consultation.
+If you have suffered a mental injury as a result of a workplace incident, contact a Charlotte work injury lawyer today to recieve a free consultation.
 If you have questions, please feel free to contact Christian Ayers or John Ayers at (704) 377-5050.